fengxia41103/myblog/content/dev/software engineer.md

 cry &mdash; it has never been Zen, it was viewed as Zen only because figuring it out is hard.
-Engineers are those ppl who have a desire to see how it works; others are just satisfied w/ that it works, but becomes victims easily because, well, they have reference.
+Engineers are those ppl who have a desire to see how it works; others are just satisfied w/ that it works, but becomes victims easily because, well, they have **no reference**.
 Isn't it better to fail w/ knowing why, rather than fail w/o?